 The best free PC optimizer available today is Iolo System Mechanic – a feature-packed toolkit containing everything you need to purge unnecessary files, fine-tune your PC's settings and protect your privacy at the same time.
 However, if your needs are more straightforward, we've also rounded up four other excellent tools that will give your PC a thorough spring clean without offering an intimidating number of options.

 It's worth noting that you can do much of what these free PC optimizers do yourself using Windows' built-in system maintenance tools, but that's time consuming; what's really being sold here is convenience.

 If you want more features, many of these free PC optimizers also have premium counterparts that can perform more advanced tasks, and offer additional tools like secure file deletion and scheduled scans.

 Clean, repair, and speed up your Windows PC with one click

 Automatically scan and fix critical PC performance issues with System Mechanic.
 Delete junk files, clear browser cookies, free up memory, remove bloatware, and drastically boost system startup and internet speed.
 Optimize up to 10 home PCs with System Mechanic and enjoy a TechRadar user exclusive 70% off regular price for 1 year.

 The best free PC cleaner of 2023 in full:

-Update: A recent change to Iolo's checkout process means you will be automatically subscribed to a $19.99 (about £15 / AU$25) per month support package when you purchase a product.
-This is a very large extra charge, so make sure to double-check before entering your payment details that this is actually what you want to add to your purchase.
+Update: A recent change to Iolo's checkout process means you will be automatically subscribed to a $19.99 per month support package when you purchase a product.
+So make sure to double-check before entering your payment details that this is actually what you want to add to your purchase.